 - Last Updated on Thursday, 07 November 2013

 Tridandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-[This year, 2012, Srila Prabhupada Bhaktivedanta Svami Maharaja's divine appearance day is on August 10th.
+[This year, 2013, Srila Prabhupada Bhaktivedanta Svami Maharaja's divine disappearance day is on November 7th.
 As his words are ever-fresh, ever-new, and ever-enriching, so are the words of his spiritual successor, Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja, Srila Gurudeva.
-We pray, therefore, that you will relish this discourse of Srila Gurudeva, given in honor of Srila Prabhupada's disappearance day on November 10, 1991, in Vrndavana, India.
-Special thanks to Radha-priya dasi of Guyana for transcribing this lecture:]
+We pray, therefore, that you will relish this discourse of Gurudeva, given in honor of Srila Prabhupada's disappearance day on November 10, 1991:]

 Today is a very auspicious day.

 When Sri Guru is on this planet, we have a relation with him as guru and disciple.
 At that time our entire energy goes into carrying out his order, and we are not solely able to think, outwardly and internally, about his deep motive for coming to this world.
 Today, on this auspicious day, we have the opportunity to think about his entire life: who he is, what he did, what he wanted to teach, and why he came to this sphere.

 When Sri Caitanya Mahaprabhu and Sri Krsna were present, people could not understand Their mission.
 However, after They left the vision of this material world, Their internal mission became more clear.

 Now, your Prabhupada, my siksa-guru, is not here within our vision, but he is here.
 He is everywhere.
 Although we do not have the eyes to see, he is everywhere.
 He is akanda-guru-tattva, a manifestation of Nityananda Prabhu, or Baladeva Prabhu.